jorgevars/Price-tracker/README.md

 -www.bestbuy.com.mx
 -www.mercadolibre.com.mx

+There is two CSV files.

+Price tracker.csv.
+You need to introduce your mail and password (if you use gmail, I recommend you to see [this](https://support.google.com/mail/answer/185833?hl=en-GB) tutorial. ids.csv It is the file that stores all the ids, classes to lookup while scrapping with beautifulsoup.

-Sorry for my english in advance
+Sorry for my english in advance :3

 Best regards!!